Picovoice/leopard/README.md

 ### Flutter Demo

-To run the Cheetah demo on Android or iOS with Flutter, you must have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your system.
+To run the Leopard demo on Android or iOS with Flutter, you must have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your system.
 Once installed, you can run `flutter doctor` to determine any other missing requirements for your relevant platform.
 Once your environment has been set up, launch a simulator or connect an Android/iOS device.

-Before launching the app, use the [copy_assets.sh](/demo/flutter/copy_assets.sh) script to copy the cheetah demo model file into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).
+Before launching the app, use the [copy_assets.sh](/demo/flutter/copy_assets.sh) script to copy the cheetah demo model file into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project).

 Replace `"${YOUR_ACCESS_KEY_HERE}"` in the file [main.dart](/demo/flutter/lib/main.dart) with your `AccessKey`.